 Though most famously known for Pilsner Urquell, Prague, and the Czech Republic as a whole, is not only about the lager (ležák).
 You can also find dark beer (tmavé) fairly easily, as well as yeast beer (pšeničné – you may know it as hefeweizen).
 On a rare, great occasion, you might stumble across an amber (jantar).

 So, now that you know a little bit about the types of beer in Prague, let’s talk about the WHERE.
 Given our limited time in the city, we barely scratched the surface, as we imagine there are literally thousands of great places to grab a beer.
-Nonetheless, following our week-long stay we wanted to share with you some of our favorite places to drink beer in Prague, many of which also happen to include fabulous views over the city!
+Nonetheless, following our week-long stay we wanted to share with you some of our favorite places to drink beer in Prague, many of which also happen to include some of the best views in Prague.

 Klasterni Pivovar at Strahov Monastery

 Situated not far from Prague Castle, Klasterni Pivovar is the restaurant/brewery located at the Strahov Monastery and where we found (what we considered to be) the BEST beer in Prague.
 They have a very diverse, yet seasonal, beer menu.
 I had the cool, crisp wheat and Sam went for the special dark lager.
 Not exactly the cheapest pivo in the city, but oh-so-worth the trek and the slightly higher price tag.

 Want someone else to guide you to some of Prague’s microbreweries and traditional Czech pubs?
 Check out this popular 1.5-hour Brewery Tour.